ourresearch/openalex-docs/the-data/works/README.md

 ### `is_retracted`

-_Boolean:_ True if we know this work has been retracted.
+Whether this work has been retracted (as far as we are aware).

 This field has high precision but low recall.
 In other words, if `is_retracted` is `true`, the article is definitely retracted.
 But if `is_retracted` is `False`, it still might be retracted, but we just don't know.
 This is because unfortunately, the [open sources for retraction data](https://www.crossref.org/blog/encouraging-even-greater-reporting-of-corrections-and-retractions/) aren't currently very comprehensive, and [the more comprehensive ones](https://retractionwatch.com/) aren't sufficiently open for us to use here.